 Selected for the Marl Media Art exhibition 2014, Tag Audio Loops was presented as a looped slideshow displayed via four Barco monitors with headphones (see photo gallery below).
 New exhibition 2016 : Ausland-Berlin, october the 29th.

-Tag Audio Loops is also an online tumblr archive that is updated each week.
+Tag Audio Loops is also an online tumblr archive and a Facebook page that is updated each week.

 Here is an article in French by Annick Rivoire of Poptronics on the making of a tag.